curiousest/curiousest.github.io/_posts/2024-07-20-microsoft-google-and-strawberry-liquorice.md

 It was a vague question that seemed like an intractable problem, but after a few minutes, I landed on this.
 This is what I thought "an AI" would need:

 1. Problem intuition - *something is wrong*.
 First, when we said "strawberry liquorice", my dad had the feeling that something was wrong.
 There was a problem to be solved.
-2. Triage - *it has to do with the word having multiple meanings*.
+2. Triage - *it has to do with a word having multiple meanings*.
 Our snap judgement within a few seconds to a minute.
-3. Diagnosis - *it has to do with multiple words having multiple meanings that can combine to make no sense depending on your perspectives*.
+3. Diagnosis - *it has to do with multiple words having multiple meanings that can combine to make no sense from a certain perspective*.
 We analyzed where the words came from and what led to "the problem".
 We imagined other examples to test out our theory of what happened, then analyzed those examples too.

-What struck me from that answer was how difficult the first step was to replicate - the intuition that *something is wrong*.
-It made me think, a more interesting question is,
+What struck me was how difficult the first step was to replicate - the intuition that *something is wrong*.
+I couldn't imagine figuring that out myself.
+It made me think, there's a much more interesting question,

 "In this situation, what are we comparing *an AI* to?"